Symfony

 This defines the new required configuration parameters.

-one_pilot_mail_from_address: [[email protected]]
+one_pilot_mail_from_address: "your_app_mail_from@example.com"

-can be any random alphanumeric string.
-If you are not sure what key to use, go to 1Pilot dashboard and open the page to add a new site: a random key will be generated for you, and you can copy / paste it in your file.
-Of course you are free to create a totally different key, just make sure you have the same key in yourparameters.yml
+one_pilot_private_key can be any random alphanumeric string.
+If you are not sure what key to use, go to 1Pilot dashboard and open the page to add a new site: a random key will be generated for you, and you can copy / paste it into your file.
+Of course you are free to create a totally different key, just make sure you have the same key in your parameters.yml and on the 1Pilot dashboard.

-email address that you use for send mail from your application.
-It's used by the email verification tool for ensure emails are properly send by your application.
+one_pilot_mail_from_address is the email address that you use to send mail from your application.
+It's used by the email verification tool to ensure emails are properly sent by your application.

-4. add to your
+1. add the following configuration to your app/config/routing.yml:

 resource: "@OnePilotClientBundle/Resources/config/routing.xml"